LuckyMcDev/mistral-cli/README.md

 Run `npm i -g mistral-cli`

-Then `mi is this assistant working ?`
+Then `mi is this assistant working`

 If you want to test without installing globally you can

-`npx mistral-cli what is your assistant name ?`
+`npx mistral-cli what is your assistant name`